Getting real about sugar

 No sugar coating – being prepared when sugar calls

-Understandably, you may associate sugary foods with the enjoyment or comfort they bring or the quick energy hit.
+Understandably, you may associate sugary foods with the enjoyment or comfort they bring, or the quick energy hit.
 And, even if you have concerns about your health, you may feel resistant to changing your habits.
 Therefore cutting them out completely, as is often recommended by many professionals, could really backfire for you and result in food obsession or binge eating.

 But there is a way forward.
 Instead I recommend taking an intuitive approach to gently ‘unhooking’ from sugar.
 Here are just a few tips to get you started: